bbauska/W3Cx-3of5/README.md

 -   It shows how to handle DOM events using JavaScript and how to modify CSS properties of the \<video\> element from JavaScript.

-### Example #2: how to track all possible events and manipulate many properties
+<h4>Example #2: how to track all possible events and manipulate many properties

 This example also shows how to handle failures.
 See the code and play with this example below: